 Or take a day trip out of town with Heart of Ireland tours who offer bespoke, ready to go and customisable day and multi-day tours for you to start your adventure and explore Ireland’s Hidden Heartlands.

-Athlone really is the leading staycation destination in Ireland’s Hidden Heartlands.
+Athlone in winter really is the leading staycation destination in Ireland’s Hidden Heartlands.
 Try it and see.